 In LEAs with fewer than 20 students, a 95% participation rate may allow for less than one non-participant.
-To correct for this, the maximum number of allowable non-participants is rounded up to the nearest student.
-For example, a 95% participation rate in an LEA with 15 students would be equal to 14.25 participants.
-This number is adjusted to a minimum of 14 participants or a maximum of one non-participant.
+To correct for this, the maximum number of non-participants for such districts is set to one.
+For example, a district of 15 accountable students must test at least 14, for a maximum of one non-participant.

 Word Definitions Accountable All students enrolled during the LEA testing window All students enrolled in and receiving credit for a course in which an EOC, MAP-A, or GLA is required Excludes recently arrived EL students (in U.S. less than a year) from ELA only Note: MAP scores are comprised from GLA, MAP-A, and EOC assessments.
-Participant A student with a valid test attempt Reportable Participant students who were in the building for a full academic year (FAY), whose student scores contribute to the calculation of the APR data Non-participant (Level Not Determined) Students without a valid attempt on any session on the test
+Participant A student with a valid test attempt Reportable Participant students who were in the building for a full academic year (FAY), whose student scores contribute to the calculation of the APR data Non-participant (Level Not Determined) Students without a valid attempt on any session on the test Note: Graduating seniors are required to participate in all 4 required EOCs prior to graduation, and the non-participant designation will be applied the year the student graduates.
+However, students should still be assessed in the year that credit is awarded.
+DESE will perform regular audits to ensure that LEAs administer EOCs in the year the credit is awarded.